Region's leading farmers announced at award dinners

 “We’re young and versatile enough to adapt and fit into any future within the dairy industry.”

-There have been a few challenges in their career, including staff, growing equity and starting their own business at a young age.
+There have been a few challenges in their joint career, including staff, growing equity and starting their own business while young.

 “Each morning is a morning closer to reaching our goal of potential farm ownership,” Kevin said.